 Allen Police launched Project H.O.M.E. to help first responders identify children or adults who are unable to communicate their names or addresses due to a cognitive impairment.
 This includes individuals with autism, dementia, Alzheimer’s, Down Syndrome or a traumatic injury.

 Project H.O.M.E. stands for “Help find Our Missing and Endangered.”
 To enroll, the special needs individual (aided by a caregiver) completes an information sheet and poses for a photo at Allen Police Headquarters.
-Officers input the photo, physical descriptions, and other information into a specialized database.
+Records technicians input the photo, physical descriptions and other information into our RMS.

-If the individual is found wandering, police can search the database for individuals who match their physical description.
-With photo identification, medical information and emergency contacts easily accessible, police will be able to return the individual to caregivers quickly and safely.
+If the individual is found wandering, police can search the database for individuals who match the physical description.
+With photo identification, medical information and emergency contacts easily accessible, police can return the individual to caregivers quickly and safely.